aaiken1/fin-data-analysis-text/_sources/intro.md

 Our labs and exams are posted using Github Classroom.
 You'll find links to these on Moodle.

 The most important part is to make sure that you are up and running with Github, Jupyter Notebooks, and Github Codespaces/VS Code.
 We'll discuss how to get started in [Chapter 2](chapters/2_intro.html#python_set-up).
 Your coding environment can be entirely **browser-based**, if you choose to do so.
+If you have some experience with IDEs and git, you can use a local install as well.

 ```{hint}
 Bookmark important links so that you don't have to go searching for them.
 ```

 We also have a textbook on [machine learning in finance](https://www-2.rotman.utoronto.ca/~hull/MLThirdEditionFiles/index3rdEd.html).
 If you've taken a derivatives class, you might have seen the author's other textbook - every derivatives trader in the world has read Hull.
 We'll get to these topics more in the second-half of the course.

+## Course Goals
+By the end of this course, you will:

+**Set Up Your Coding Environment**: Learn how to use Github Classroom, VS Code, and Github Codespaces for data analysis.
+Datacamp exercises will cover git and using ChatGPT for coding.
+**Master Python Basics**: Gain a solid understanding of Python programming, including data structures, functions, and libraries essential for data analysis.
+**Perform Data Analysis**: Learn how to import, clean, and manipulate data using libraries such as Pandas and NumPy.
+**Visualize Data**: Create insightful visualizations using Matplotlib, Seaborn, and Plotly to effectively communicate your findings.
+**Apply Machine Learning Techniques**: Understand and implement basic machine learning models, including linear regression, logit models, and clustering.
+**Integrate Finance Knowledge**: Apply your coding skills to financial data, exploring topics such as factor models, risk management, and options trading.
+**Develop Analytical Reports**: Combine code, output, and text in Markdown reports to create comprehensive analytical documents.

 ## Getting help